Buckeye Basketball: Bates-Diop named Big Ten Player of the Year

 After Holtmann was named Big Ten Coach of the Year, junior forward Keita Bates-Diop -- second in the Big Ten in both scoring (19.2 ppg) and rebounding (8.9 rpg)-- was named the league's player of the year.

 Forward Jae'Sean Tate -- a Pickerington Central alum -- was named to the coaches' second team after averaging 12.5 points and 6.2 rebounds per game.
-Center Kaleb Wesson -- from Westerville South -- made the All-Freshman team averaging 11.0 points and 5.2 rebounds while leading the team with a 57.5% from the field.
+Center Kaleb Wesson -- from Westerville South -- made the All-Freshman team averaging 11.0 points and 5.2 rebounds was a team-high 57.5% shooting from the field.